sradeiski/magicmirror/README.md

 * Implementing server-side 'calendar' module (with configurable ical url) which returns configurable event metadata sets.
 (Module responds with the ical file, at the moment.)

 ## next steps
+* Fix build task to properly include CSS files in dist.
 * Change setup so the node server already includes the client application in the base route.
 * Finish client-side news module.
 * Finish client-side calendar module.
 * Finish styling
 * Edit motivational lines to some that make sense.
 (Maybe there is a service out there?)
+* Set up small sample mirror on my webspace to show the mirror in action.
+* Write documentation on how to configure the mirror.
 * Integrate this: http://codepen.io/FWeinb/pen/oyACz
 * Add second HTML page with ability to modify configuration easily and on-the-fly.
-* (Maybe in separate project) Add music player module for magic mirrors with speakers - including another HTML page for controlling music playback.
+* (Maybe in separate project) Add music player module for magic mirrors with speakers - including another (responsive design) HTML page for controlling music playback.

 ## Log